DelusionalLogic/LuaOverload/README.md

 ------------

 Simply ```require "Overload.lua"``` at the start of any lua script you want to use it in.
-Whenever you define a function you want "type safe" (kinda) simply call ```checkParameters``` as the very first thing in the function.
+Whenever you define a function you want "type safe" (kinda) simply call ```checkParameters``` as the very first thing in the function, checking it's return value whether the parameters satisfy the requirements.

 The function takes 2 parameters.
 The first is a table containing the respective expected types of the parameters.
 This one is mandatory.
 The second is a list of respective default values to be used if the parameter value is nil.
 This parameter is mandatory.

-The function will return true if all parameters matched the given type, or if there was no type given for the parameter.
-False otherwise.
+The function will return true if all parameters matched the given type, or if there was no type given for the parameter. false otherwise.
+This means the calls can be used in an ifelse chain to achieve results close to parameter overloading.

 A simple example can be seen here